UPDATED: NOVEMBER 02, 2022 | 3 MIN READ

 - Wolf Hybrids or Coyote Hybrids

-With German Shepherds and other common, large breeds, this can happen frequently.
-That’s because insurers typically count how many bites have happened for a particular breed in a particular year.
-Since there are going to be more bites from common breeds than from rare ones, friendly black labs end up getting lumped in with half-wolf hybrids.
+Since there will be more bites from common breeds than from rare ones, friendly black labs end up getting lumped in with half-wolf hybrids.

 Wait – Isn’t This Illegal?

-In recent years, many dog owners have successfully gotten breed-specific bans overturned in court.
+Many dog owners have overturned breed-specific bans in recent years in court.
 However, these bans were city and county ordinances.
-The reason they’re typically ruled illegal is that they violate the Equal Protection Clause of the US Constitution.
+They’re typically ruled illegal because they violate the Equal Protection Clause of the US Constitution.

 However, the Equal Protection Clause only applies to the government.
 Since insurance companies are private businesses, they’re free to refuse coverage for almost any reason.

-There are a few exceptions to this; Michigan and Pennsylvania both have state laws that ban blacklisting, so if you live in either of these states you’re good to go.
-While Massachusetts doesn’t ban blacklisting, the state’s FAIR insurance plan will provide coverage to homeowners with any breed of dog.
+There are a few exceptions; Michigan and Pennsylvania both have state laws that ban blacklisting, so if you live in either of these states, you’re good to go.
+While Massachusetts doesn’t ban blacklisting, the state’s FAIR insurance plan will provide homeowners with any breed of dog coverage.

 Which Insurers Don’t Blacklist?

-That said, some of these companies may require a home visit by an insurance agent, or a certificate of graduation from obedience school.
+Some companies may require a home visit by an insurance agent or a certificate of graduation from obedience school.